grumpyf0x48/java-gradle-quickstart/README.md

 ## Rename application

-By default, this template creates an application named `java_gradle_quickstart`.
+By default, this template creates an application named `gradle_quickstart`.

 To rename it, for example to `brand-new-app`, start the following command: